chrisguest75/kind_examples/19_author_helm_charts/README.md

 TODO:

-* Upload to docker registry
+* Upload chart to docker registry and source it from there.

 ## Author